Abdul-Kahad Alhassan – Education Specialist

 Sarah holds a BA in International Development Studies from the School of Oriental and African Studies (SOAS) and an LLM in Political Justice and Refugee Law from Birkbeck University, both in London.

 Le Monde Comme Il Va de Voltaire, White Teeth by Zadie Smith and Les Contes de la rue Broca from Pierre Gripari.
 Latest read book : A Little Life by Hanya Yanagihara

 Tanja Commike – Executive Assistant & Admin Coordinator

-Tanja provides executive support to our President and Co-Founder, David Risher, and serves as Board Liaison.
+Tanja provides executive support to our CEO and Co-Founder, David Risher, and serves as Board Liaison.
 She also coordinates and performs a wide variety of administrative duties across several other departments.
 Her background is in luxury hospitality, where she has worked in different countries for more than 10 years prior to starting a family.
 She feels passionately about working with and for people and creating memorable experiences, and is overjoyed at the opportunity of bringing literacy to people without access to books.
 She speaks German and English fluently.

 Books that left a lasting impression on her:

 As a child The Animals of Farthing Wood, and as a young adult Buddenbrooks, Decline of a Family.